kyungeunvoyage/kyungeunjung.github.io/_pages/about.md

 ---
 Hi:raised_hands: This is Kyungeun Jung, a Master's student in [KAIST](https://www.kaist.ac.kr).
-I'm now part of [HCI Tech Lab](https://hcitech.org/#), advised by professor Sang Ho Yoon.
+I am a second year Master's Student at [HCI Tech Lab](https://hcitech.org/#), advised by professor Sang Ho Yoon.
+My experience spans across the domain of haptics, wearable interfaces.

-I'm interested in HCI, especially in Haptics interfaces regarding human ergonomics!
+I continuously seek answers especially in Haptics interfaces regarding human ergonomics!
+Still creating some meaningful questions and answers, and hope to fulfill my research journey with lots of sparkling and creative ideas.

+In my leisure time, I love to explore some sites to walk and enjoy the scenery of greeny trees.

 Please feel free to email me <a href="mailto:﻿ kyungeun.jung@kaist.ac.kr">kyungeun.jung@kaist.ac.kr</a> :^) :sparkles: